Pricing:

 Travel costs work out to be about $0.80 - $1.20/Km, depending on travel efficiency.

 A contractor isn't guaranteed 8 hours of work a day and therein lies the problem - the shortfall needs to be factored in to the hourly rate.
 Sometimes there's too many rainy days, which delay jobs that involve outdoor work.
+Some jobs carry a high warranty risk.

 Parts and warranty: